Tutorial 2: Adding extra information

 (Note that in the tutorial corpus <SIL> happens to be the only possible non-speech “word”, but in other corpora there will probably be others, so you’d use a different pause_labels list.)

-Once pauses are encoded, the next step is to actually create the utterance annotations as follows:
+The next step is to create the utterance annotations based on these pauses.

 c.encode_utterances(min_pause_length=0.15)

-The min_puase_length argument specifies how long (in seconds) a non-speech element has to be to act as an utterance boundary.
+The min_pause_length argument specifies how long (in seconds) a non-speech element has to be to act as an utterance boundary.
 In many cases, “pauses” that are short enough, such as those inserted by a forced alignment error, are not good utterance boundaries (or just signal a smaller unit than an “utterance”).
+Thus, we set the minimum pause length to 150 msec (0.15 seconds).

 Note